Onelinerhub/onelinerhub/python-numpy/save-numpy-data-to-csv.md

-# Save Numpy data to CSV
+# How to save Numpy array to CSV

 ```python
 import numpy as np